tencurse/neocities/src/site-info.md

 feel free to copy-paste my code, but if you do, please take the time to learn what you are copy-pasting. arm yourself with knowledge! (this should go without saying, but don't actually copy the written content.)

+## what is 10kph?

+there’s no profound meaning to the username, i’m afraid. the `10` stands for my name, ten. the `k` stands for my real name’s first initial, and `ph` is to denote my country, philippines. i came up with it because i wanted a short tumblr url with numbers and letters. that’s it!

+it can also mean “10 kilometers per hour”, if you want. a friend had an art prompt of favourite character + username, and so for me, he drew fanart of franziska von karma (my favourite character) driving 10 kilometers per hour and getting ticketed for driving slowly, lol. sadly i lost the copy of the artwork so you’ll just have to imagine it.

 ## site credits

 here are resources i used in development: